WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - Executive Staff members are scholarship-based stipend students who assist in the overall operation of the station under the management of the GM.
 They are here to assist all members of WGMU and others in the community regarding our station.
 Members of the Senior General Staff are also scholarship-based stipend students.
 Positions can change to volunteer or credit basis at the discretion of GM.

-- General Staff refers to our Deputy Directors, Assistant Directors, Special Coordinators, and volunteers.
+- General Staff refers to our Deputy Directors, Assistant Directors, Special Coordinators.

-- WGMU members refer to all those who are associated with WGMU.
+- WGMU volunteers refer to all those who are associated with WGMU.

 - Streaming computer refers to the computer on top of the cd rack to the far right of the studio – this is the computer which WGMU broadcasts through.